 When you specify more gas than the transaction requires, the remaining would be returned to you.
 For example, if you put a gas limit of 500,000 for an ETH transfer, the transaction would consume 21,000, and you will get back the remaining 29,000.
 However, if you specify too little gas, for example, a gas limit of 20,000 for a simple ETH transfer, the transaction will consume your 20,000 gas units attempting to fulfill the transaction, but it will not complete.
-The network will then revert any changes, but since the miner has already done 20,000 gas units worth of work, that gas is consumed, and you get nothing in return.
+The value of the transaction does not leave your address, but the gas fee is deducted as the validator has already incurred the computational cost.
 So be extra careful on offering less gas than it typically requires when performing a transaction.

 How does London upgrade affect gas fees?